 “Perfecter” isn’t the proper way to use the perfect superlative.
 He should say “more perfect” instead.
 But he uses the incorrect form on purpose, to show that he’s being ironic : he says that he can’t think of a “perfecter” way to WORD it, whereas he perfectly knows that it is incorrect.
 He basically plays on a contradiction between what he’s telling and what he really thinks 🙂

 We don’t call him a lyrical genius for nothing and “Like Toy Soldiers” is a good example of that.
 Well, we didn’t even talk about the flow and syllables in this song.

-If this trend keeps up-the trend of artists getting murdered for nothing-Eminem is even willing to say them “I love you all” if it puts an end to it all.
-The gangsta rap maybe fun to word and curse, but it ends in blood and terror.
-Eminem says he is walking away from all the feuds he had, has and will have in the future.
+If this trend keeps up the trend of artists getting murdered for nothing-Eminem is even willing to say to them “I love you all” if it puts an end to it all.
+Gangsta rap may be fun to word and curse, but it ends in blood and terror.
+Eminem says he is walking away from all the feuds he had, has, and will have in the future.
 I don’t think Eminem has had any serious feud with anyone since (maybe, except for Slim Shady himself).

 Eminem couldn’t stand the thought of someone getting killed because of him.
 This is why Eminem was very specific on keeping his loyal soldiers out of his battles.

-“Like Toy Soldiers” is definitely one of the best lyrical works by Eminem and possibly by anyone from hip hop industry as well.
+“Like Toy Soldiers” is definitely one of the best lyrical works by Eminem and possibly by anyone from the hip-hop industry as well.
 The sensitive topic it addresses makes it even more valuable as a work of art.